supratikchaudhuri/RMI-2PC-JAVA/readme/Readme.md

 2. The **PUT** operation accepts 2 arguments, name a key and a value as `string`, and stores them in the map.
 In case the key already exits, it rewrites the value with the latest passed argument.
 3. The **DELETE** operation deletes a key-value pair from the map.
 If the key does not exist, the map remains unchanged.
 4. The **Change Server** operation selects a particular sever to interact with from a list of all servers user provided as cli arguments.
 5. The **Save & Exit** operation permanently stores changes in the external file.
-If client is closes without this option, changes made would not peprsist.
+If client is closes without this option, changes made would not persist.

 ---